 I am totally not an expert on dying hair, but I would use the conditioner included.
 You are already putting chemicals in your hair with the dye, so you might as well use the included conditioner to make sure everything works out fine!
 Good luck and I hope it turns out beautiful!

-hey-there-lucy asked: What are other no poo alternatives are there besides baking soda?
+hey-there-lucy said: What are other no poo alternatives are there besides baking soda?

 I think this live journal will have lots of suggestions for you.
 Good luck! :)

-Anonymous asked: If I go no poo can I still use a deep conditioner leave in conditioner or an oil?
+Anonymous said: If I go no poo can I still use a deep conditioner leave in conditioner or an oil?
 Or get rid of all that stuff?

 My stance: it is doesn’t have silicones and you can prononce all the ingredients, use it.